Symmetry and topology of hyperbolic Haldane models: Introduction

-To characterize the topology of the hyperbolic Bloch bands from the vantage point of HBT, we first derive constraints on the first and second Chern numbers on various subtori of the high-dimensional BZ, which are imposed by the symmetries of the hyperbolic Haldane models.
-We then verify that the numerically computed first Chern numbers at all observed gaps conform to those symmetry constraints and agree with the real-space Chern numbers in cases where there is a unique symmetry-inequivalent first Chern number.
-All second Chern numbers are found to vanish, thus trivially satisfying the symmetry constraints.
+To characterize the topology of the hyperbolic Bloch bands from the vantage point of HBT, we derive constraints on the first and second Chern numbers on various subtori of the high-dimensional BZ, which are imposed by crystalline symmetry.
+The general form of these constraints appears in Eqs.~(\ref{eqn:C1-constraint}--\ref{eqn:C2-constraint-6D}), and their specific application for Haldane models on $\{p,q\}$ lattices with $\mathfrak{g}=2$ and $\mathfrak{g}=3$ is summarized in Table~\ref{table:Cherns}.
+Next, we verify that the numerically computed first Chern numbers at all observed gaps obey these symmetry constraints, and that they match the real-space Chern numbers in cases where there is a unique symmetry-inequivalent first Chern number.
+All second Chern numbers are found to vanish for the hyperbolic Haldane models studied here, thus trivially satisfying the derived constraints.
 We further compute phase diagrams in terms of parameters $t_2$ and $m$ at half-filling and at the maximally time-reversal-breaking magnetic flux $\phi=\pi/2$, revealing additional insulating phases with Chern number $2$.
+We note in passing that the derived relations among the Chern numbers potentially also apply to other platforms characterized with a higher-dimensional BZ, such as superlattices and quasicrystals~\cite{Lohse:2018,Petrides:2018,Su:2020,Koshino:2022}, and systems with synthetic dimensions~\cite{Zilberberg:2018,Weisbrich:2021,Chen:2021}.

 Finally, before concluding the paper, we indicate in Sec.~\ref{sec:flux-patterns} how the symmetry analysis of momentum-space Chern numbers can be extended to Haldane-like models with a modified pattern of alternating magnetic fluxes.
 In particular, we reveal certain flux patterns that possess a reflection (i.e., mirror) symmetry, for which the symmetries allow for a non-vanishing momentum-space Chern number while simultaneously imposing a strictly zero real-space Chern number.
-We summarize our results with a discussion of open problems in Sec.~\ref{sec:conclusion}, followed by Appendices~\ref{app:flake_Hh}--\ref{app:complete-Chern-matrices} which provide detailed mathematical derivations and numerical algorithms supporting the discussions in the main text.
+We summarize our results with a discussion of open problems in Sec.~\ref{sec:conclusion}, followed by Appendices~\ref{app:flake_Hh}--\ref{app:complete-Chern-matrices} which provide detailed mathematical derivations and a description of the numerical algorithms supporting the discussions in the main text.
+Supplementary code and data are available online as Ref.~\onlinecite{Chen:2023:SDC}.